 A tree test is usually conducted:

 - prior to the design phase to evaluate a current structure that will be redesigned

 - during the early design phase to evaluate a proposed structure

-We suggest asking users to record themselves using the UserTesting platform while they complete a tree test using a third-party tool (we recommend using TreeJack).
-Users are asked to think out loud as they complete the tree test, so we can observe their behavior and listen to their feedback as they work on the activity.
+We suggest asking participants to record themselves using the UserTesting platform while they complete a tree test using a third-party tool (we recommend using TreeJack).
+Participants are asked to think out loud as they complete the tree test, so we can observe their behavior and listen to their feedback as they work on the activity.